singhsaurav23/web-dev-HangOut/README.md

 ## Hang Out!
-This is a fully functional dynamic website where people can upload the different restaurants acroos bangalore which are worth to spend money and time.
+This is a fully functional dynamic website where people can upload the different restaurants acroos bangalore which are worth to spend.

 #### Functions:
 Authorization, Authentication, Data Persistence, Rest API, Data Associations, Databases(MongoDB Atlas)